 That collaboration has allowed the platform to deliver new digital revenue streams to clients by utilising next-generation technologies out of Australia, the US, and Europe.
 It provides solutions in areas such as digital wallets, international payments, POS/merchant services, rewards programs, and crypto investment and trading.

-All aboard the blockchain train
+the blockchain train

 The need for Australia’s financial services players to integrate and partner also applies to blockchain.
 There is a way to go before blockchain is ‘enterprise hardened’, and it is still settling in, in terms of who are going to be the winners and losers in the core product and protocol space.